 Mid-range Android phones

-Besides the Galaxy S7 and LG V20, you have a choice between two iterations of Moto Z2 Play and Moto Z Play, both of feature decent hardware, decent camera and stuff, but what we like the most about Motorola phones is the stock UI they employ, the same you see on Google’s Nexus and Pixel phones.
+Other than the Galaxy S8 and S8+ for that matter, you have a choice between two iterations of Moto Z2 Play and Moto Z3 Play (coming soon), both of which feature decent hardware, decent camera and stuff, but what we like the most about Motorola phones is the stock UI they employ, the same you see on Google’s Nexus and Pixel phones.
 You don’t have to rue about the custom skins that the likes of Samsung and LG load on you — although with time those skins have gotten easy on eyes — as stock UI remains the most pleasant one to date.

 Budget Android phones